wiseman/common_crawl_index/README.md

 1252326930
 ```

-It's a little more than 1 GB in compresed form, which isn't too not bad.
+It's a little more than 1 GB in compressed form, which isn't too not bad.

 To speed up the download you can use multiple processes.
 Here's how